Premier Hip Arthroscopy

 Hip labral tears are a common cause of groin or hip pain.
 Left untreated, tears of the labrum may progress to osteoarthritis.
 Dean Matsuda, MD, is a world-renowned leader in the minimally invasive outpatient treatment of labral tears using hip arthroscopy.
 He has developed techniques and instruments used worldwide to successfully treat this common condition.
 Call Premier Hip Arthroscopy in Marina Del Rey / Los Angeles, California today or schedule a consultation online.

 Your hip labrum is a ring of cartilage at the outer rim of your hip socket.
 It protects your joint and acts as a seal or gasket to hold the head of your femur securely in the joint for stability and helps reduce excessive joint forces.

 A labrum tear is an injury to that tissue that may cause pain in your hip and/or groin, stiffness, and a reduced range of motion.
-Left untreated, it may lead to severe osteoarthritis which may require hip replacement.
+Left untreated, it may lead to severe osteoarthritis which may require a hip replacement.

 A hip labrum tear can also create a catching or clicking sensation in your hip.
 You may experience pain without the other symptoms, especially if the damage is relatively minor, which is the best time to treat the condition with arthroscopic surgery.